Cody Gakpo: PSV

-Jong PSV

-For the 2016–17 season Gakpo was part of the reserve team Jong PSV for the first time, but mainly featured in the U19 team.
-Gakpo made his professional debut in the Eerste Divisie for Jong PSV on 4 November 2016 in a game against Helmond Sport.
-In the rest of the season he only made one more appearance for Jong PSV.
+For the 2016–17 season, Gakpo was part of the reserve team Jong PSV for the first time but mainly featured in the under-19 team.
+Gakpo made his professional debut in the Eerste Divisie for Jong PSV on 4 November 2016, in a game against Helmond Sport.
+For the rest of the season, he only made one more appearance for Jong PSV.
 After his production increased in the following season's U19 Eredivisie with seven goals and five assists in 13 league games, he was finally promoted to the reserves at the turn of the year.
-In his second appearance in the second-tier Eerste Divisie, on 19 January 2017 in a 3–2 away win against De Graafschap, he scored a brace and made the assist for the third goal of his team.
+In his second appearance in the second-tier Eerste Divisie, on 19 January 2017, in a 3–2 away win against De Graafschap, he scored a brace and made the assist for the third goal of his team.
 For Jong PSV, he managed to score seven goals in the 2017–18 season, which he achieved in 12 league games.